Can I purchase a poster?

 All parcels, knapsacks, purses and bags must be stored in the onsite lockers.
 Patrons may bring their own laptop, writing and paper materials into the Brian Linehan Research Room.
 Lockers require a refundable deposit of 25 cents—this deposit is returned to you when you return the locker key.
 There is a $10 replacement fee for lost locker keys.

-Patrons may use the FRL photocopier at the cost of 15 cents per page.
-The Library staff is available to make change, but can only break Canadian currency of $10 or under.
+Patrons are welcome to use the printer in the CBC Gallery Space to copy reference materials.
+Printing and photocopying are free of charge up to 10 pages.
+Over 10 pages, it becomes 15 cents/page.
+Library staff is available to make change, but can only break Canadian currency of $10 or under.
 If you are unable to drop by the FRL in person, the Library staff can photocopy and mail you the material you require.
 You’ll be invoiced for staff service, the per page rate, handling and postage.

 Special Collections Photocopying